greenelab/czi-rfa/budget_justification.md

 We have already purchased access to a set of GPU computing machines at Penn that will be available for the duration of this grant.
 However, we expect to add mid-range GPUs to our existing desktop machines so that each member of the project team can run test code on their local machines for small proof-of-concept experiments.

+* Travel (2 x 1-day Bay Area Meetings).
+$3500.
+This will fund the PI's travel to the SF Bay Area for two one-day in person discussions related to this grant.

 * CZI Engineering
 (Not Budgeted)
 We will not, under this application, plan to develop software intended for broad use.
-In the event that we identify methods that are suitable for broad application, we hope to work with the engineering team at CZI to produce software for this purpose.
+In the event that we develop methods that are suitable for broad application, we hope to work with the engineering team at CZI to produce software for this purpose.
 To make sure that CZI engineers will be working with well-structured proof-of-concept code, we perform code review of our analytical code.
-We have budgeted a very modest commitment from a professional programmer to aid in these efforts.
+We have also budgeted a very modest commitment from a professional programmer to aid in these efforts.